NTIA/scos-sensor/README.md

 ###### Configure scos-sensor

-The Nginx web server is configured by default to require client certificates (mutual TLS).
+The Nginx web server is not configured by default to require client certificates (mutual TLS).
 To require client certificates, make sure `ssl_verify_client` is set to `on` in the [Nginx configuration file](nginx/conf.template).
 Comment out this line or set to `off` to disable client certificates.
 This can also be set to `optional` or